 Cisplatin is approved to be used alone or with other drugs to treat:

 - Bladder cancer.
-It is used alone in patients with advanced disease that cannot be treated with surgery or radiation therapy.
+It is used alone in patients with advanced disease that cannot be treated with other therapies, such as surgery or radiation therapy.

 - Ovarian cancer that has metastasized (spread to other parts of the body).
 It is used with other drugs in patients who have already had surgery or radiation therapy.
-It is used alone in patients whose disease has not gotten better with other types of treatment or chemotherapy.
+It is used alone in patients whose disease has not gotten better with standard chemotherapy and who have not received previous cisplatin.

 Cisplatin is also being studied in the treatment of other types of cancer.